Reasons Why Watches are so Expensive: Why are Watches so Expensive?

 As such, there are two reasons why watches are so expensive when it comes to particular brands.
 First, we have the fact that everyone knows about the brand, and thus buying a product that is known as luxurious and sought-after, and which few people have, makes people also willing to pay more just to buy into the acclaim that comes with other people knowing what’s on their wrist.
 Humans are social creatures that want to acquire respect from peers, and in some social circles, a luxury watch will give them that.

 When talking about people who are truly passionate about watches – watch enthusiasts.
-The brand means something different for these individuals, and therefore, they will be prepared to pay more for them.
-For example, when thinking about Patek Philippe, those who know the brand think about a brand which never compromises on anything, and pays extreme attention to detail, which means that the customer can be sure that they’re getting an amazing, high-quality product which is a true piece of craftsmanship.
+The brand means something different to these individuals, and therefore, they will be prepared to pay more for them.
+For example, when thinking about Patek Philippe, those who know the brand think about a brand that never compromises on anything, and pays extreme attention to detail, which means that the customer can be sure that they’re getting an amazing, high-quality product that is a true piece of craftsmanship.

 7. Luxury brands work hard to become more luxurious and exclusive